UMN-LATIS/ChimeIn2.0/docs/canvas.md

 ChimeIn has direct Canvas integration, which makes it easy to create and manage Chimes.
 In addition, ChimeIn can share completion data back to the Canvas gradebook, allowing ChimeIn responses to be used to track attendance or participation.

-ChimeIn Canvas integration is currently in beta at the University of Minnesota.
-If you'd like to help test within your course, please [contact us](mailto:mcfa0086@umn.edu) and we'll help get your course setup.

 ## Creating a Chime

 ChimeIn is available as an "external tool" within the Canvas assignment tool.
 When adding an assignment, select ChimeIn from the external tools list.
 You can assign a grading basis as well.
 We recommend checking the box for "open in a new tab" so your students have plenty of space.